 New student accommodation is available at Maryborough for placement students, which is a ~15-20 minute drive from Dunolly.
 Access the booking system via this link: MDHS Accommodation Booking System

-Dunolly has reasonably priced motels with breakfast included.
-See the town website (in information pack) for details.
+Dunolly also has reasonably priced motels with breakfast included.
+See the town website here for details.